Ezzelino III da Romano: Last years

 After a failed pacification attempt by Frederick, as soon as the emperor departed Ezzelino attacked the Este, submitting Treviso - even though it was his brother's fief - Belluno and Feltre.
 He was now lord of all lands between the city of Trento and the Oglio river and had acquired a reputation for cruelty and the regular use of torture against all enemies and alleged plotters, in the cities he ruled.
 In 1249, five years after Selvaggia's death at the age of just 21 years, he married Beatrice di Buontraverso.

 After Frederick's death in 1250, Ezzelino supported his son, Conrad IV.
 There was growing disgust at Ezzelino's cruel behavior, and in 1254 he was excommunicated by Pope Innocent IV, who also launched a crusade against him.
 He had reconciled with his brother and allied himself with other seigneurs of the Veneto and Lombardy, attacking Padua, which resisted, and Brescia, which was instead sacked after an easy victory of his German knights over the crusaders' army.

 In 1258 he launched a broad Ghibelline offensive in Lombardy and Veneto along with Oberto Pallavicino of Cremona.
 After a failed attempt to assault Milan itself, he was wounded by an arrow in the course of the Battle of Cassano d'Adda and had to retreat but was captured near Bergamo.
 He killed himself by intentional self-neglect during his imprisonment in the castle of Soncino, near the city of Cremona in Lombardy.
-In the following year his brother Alberico was put to death, and the Romano family became extinct.
+In the following year his brother Alberico, as well as Alberico's wife and all of their children, were tortured and put to death, and the Romano family became extinct.

 It was only after his death that the alliance between Sambonifacio and Este fell apart.